Mitigation Information Portal

 Reduce the number of severe repetitive loss properties each year by assisting such owners with successful funding of mitigation projects through FEMA mitigation programs

-Provide media releases to the public when open burning is prohibited within the state
+Provide media releases to the public when open burning is prohibited and during periods of elevated wildfire danger within the state.
+2025 SA- Updated project language and funding sources.
+Continuing as Ongoing

 Create Ohio version of mitigation project development courses.